aralisza/anth1101/Quiz3/Lakota_Culture.md

 * Less of religion and more of spiritual existence
 * birds, trees, plants are other versions of themselves
     * two-wing nation = birds
+* connection to the land/attachment to nature to give children the earth